KennaSecurity/Kenna-Actions/README.md

 ## Example Workflows

-We will add example workflows to this section as they are tested and verified.
+We will add more example workflows to this section as they are tested and verified.

 ### AWS Inspector